tade0726/tedzhao-resume/variants/DE.md

 </p>

-- **Data Pipeline Development**
+**Data Pipeline Development**

-  - **Data Model Design and SQL Optimization**: Led the engineering of data models for analyzing financial metrics across 10 global stock markets, covering 10,000 companies.
-Enhanced data richness by integrating global indexes and reduced SQL query runtimes by 50% through advanced optimizations.
+- Engineered and deployed complex data models for deep analysis of financial metrics across 10 global stock markets, handling terabytes of data.
+Achieved a 50% reduction in SQL query runtimes and enhanced data richness by integrating global indexes with advanced optimization techniques.

-  - **Data Orchestration with Dagster and DBT**: Oversaw the transition from Databricks DLT to Dagster + DBT orchestration, establishing a CI/CD pipeline for ETL processes.
-Implemented rigorous testing environments and developed scalable templates for data ingestion, significantly improving data handling and performance.
+- Directed the strategic transition from Databricks Delta Lake to a more robust Dagster + DBT architecture, establishing a continuous integration and deployment (CI/CD) pipeline for ETL processes.
+Developed scalable templates for data ingestion, significantly enhancing data handling and system performance.
+Implemented incremental updates and snapshot tables with Slowly Changing Dimensions (SCD) to ensure efficient data versioning and recovery.

-  - **Iteration and Stability in Financial Data Engineering**: Managed the trade-offs between rapid delivery and stability in a dynamic financial environment.
-Streamlined operations by integrating Databricks notebooks with Dagster for improved job management and operational monitoring, facilitating real-time updates via Slack and email alerts.
+- Configured Dagster Cloud to manage schedules for over 20 interdependent jobs across various platforms, ensuring robust daily data partitioning.
+This setup guarantees comprehensive data availability and integrity from raw ingestion sources to final analytics readiness.

-- **LLM Application for Financial Analysis**
+**LLM Application for Financial Analysis**

-  - **Natural Language Processing (NLP) Deployment**: Engineered a cutting-edge application utilizing NLP to meticulously analyze and interpret news feeds, targeting specific stocks and companies for strategic insights.
+- Engineered  utilizing NLP to meticulously analyze and interpret news feeds, targeting specific stocks and companies for strategic insights.
-  - **Advanced Embedding Techniques**: Applied sophisticated embedding methods to generate actionable investment recommendations by quantifying semantic similarities among stocks and companies, thereby enabling data-driven decision-making.
+- Applied sophisticated embedding methods to generate actionable investment recommendations by quantifying semantic similarities among stocks and companies, thereby enabling data-driven decision-making.

+---

 ### Machine Learning Engineer - Skyscanner